wmike1987/skillexplosion/README.md

 Javascript for game logic

-Require.js for dependency management

 # Environment Setup
 Download the repo and start a webserver from the root directory.

 With python 3 use http server, "python -m http.server"